Toporikova-Lab/Behavioral-Analysis-2025/README.md

 git clone https://github.com/Toporikova-Lab/Behavioral-Analysis-2025
 ```

-After the repository has been cloned to your computer, open the **Behavioral-Analysis-2025.Rproj** file in RStudio.
+After the repository has been cloned to your computer, navigate to the directory it was cloned into.
+This should be called **Behavioral-Analysis-2025/**.
+From this directory, open the **Behavioral-Analysis-2025.Rproj** file in RStudio.

 To install the required R packages, run this command in the interactive console:

 ```
-install.packages(c('ggplot2', 'cowplot))
+install.packages(c('ggplot2', 'cowplot'))
 ```

 Open the **daily_script.R** file in the editor.